 Bullying of staff by pupils, parents or colleagues is equally unacceptable.
-(Please see 'Whistleblowing' policy.)
+(Please see 'Whistleblowing' policy and 'Equality' section of Employment Handbook.)

 At Finton House, we recognise that bullying is one of the factors associated with a child who becomes vulnerable to being drawn into terrorism and extremist behaviour.
-For more details, see Child Protection & Safeguarding policy and KCSiE, Sept 2018.
+For more details, see Child Protection & Safeguarding policy and KCSiE, Sept 2021.